AMSI TRAVEL GRANTS

 READY TO APPLY FOR

 A TRAVEL GRANT?

-1. AMSI Travel Grants provide full or partial support for Australian enrolled male and female mathematical sciences and cognate discipline students to participate in AMSI Flagship programs (AMSI Summer School, AMSI Winter School, AMSI BioInfoSummer, AMSI Optimise, AMSI Vacation Research Scholarships)
+1. AMSI Travel Grants provide full or partial support for all mathematical sciences and cognate discipline students enrolled at an AMSI Member Institution, to participate in AMSI Flagship programs (AMSI Summer School, AMSI Winter School and AMSI BioInfoSummer)

 2. Applicants must be: